drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ### Project Overview

-Our aim in this project is to create a model based on physical characteristics (such as age, gender, height and weight) and lifestyle habits (e.g. eating patterns, exercise, smoking, and water intake) that can help predict obesity levels.
+Our aim in this project is to create a machine-learning model based on demographic features (such as age, gender, height, and weight) and lifestyle habits (e.g. eating patterns, exercise, smoking, and water intake) for predicting obesity levels.
 To do so we analyze the dataset titled  "Estimation of Obesity Levels Based On Eating Habits and Physical Condition” (https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition).

 ### Potential Uses and Applications